 Part IV: Concluding Thoughts

-Bruce Campbell, Ph.D., created and directs the CFIDS/Fibromyalgia Self-Help program, a non-profit organization that offers low-cost self-help courses over the Internet and other resources for people with CFS (also called CFIDS) and fibromyalgia.
-The group was founded in 1998 and has conducted more than 350 self-help classes and groups.
+Bruce Campbell, Ph.D., created the CFIDS/Fibromyalgia Self-Help program, a non-profit organization that offers a suite of low-cost and free self-help courses over the Internet and other resources for people with CFS (also called CFIDS, ME and CFS/ME) and fibromyalgia.
+The group was founded in 1998 and has conducted more than 550 self-help classes and groups.
 Dr. Campbell has worked professionally at Stanford University on self-help programs for chronic illness, including the Arthritis Self-Help course and the Chronic Disease Self-Management course.
 He is a graduate of Stanford and has a Ph.D. from the University of California.

-Copyright Notice: Copyright © 2004, 2006, 2009, 2010 & 2012 by Bruce Campbell.
-Permission is granted to re-publish or re-post the material from this website as long as the use is non-commercial (e.g. support group newsletter), the material is used in its entirety (for example, one chapter) and the source is credited as: ďRecovery from Chronic Fatigue Syndrome (http://www.recoveryfromcfs.org/ ) by Bruce Campbell."
+Copyright Notice: Copyright © 2004-2017 by Bruce Campbell.
+Permission is granted to re-publish or re-post the material from this website as long as the use is non-commercial (e.g. support group newsletter), the material is used in its entirety (for example, one chapter) and the source is credited as: "Recovery from Chronic Fatigue Syndrome (http://www.recoveryfromcfs.org/ ) by Bruce Campbell."

 Disclaimer: The materials in this book are posted for informational and educational purposes only and are not intended to substitute for medical or other professional advice.
 Consult your physician or other health care provider regarding your symptoms and medical needs.